pedroka-dev/Bannerlord-Iron-Will/README.md

  - Decreased default VillageStealCrimeRating from 30 to 20.
 Makes stealling more viable.
  - TownStealCrimeRating and VillageStealCrimeRating cant go above 60 (fixes crash)
  - Substantial code refactor and more try catches, to understand any future exceptions

+v1.2.0
+- MAJOR code refator to prevent future bugs and crashes
+- Added soft mod compatibility with Mod Configuration Menu v3(MCM)
+- If the player haves MCM, the code will now load stored info from MCM and then override XML file on startup .
+- If the player doesnt have MCM, the code will deserialize the settings from the XML like usual on startup.
+- Fixed a bug that made Consecutive Steal Penalty not affect detection chance modifiers
+- Fixed a bug that gave relationship penalty to Settlement's Gang Leaders Notables on detection.
+This was not supposed to happen.
+- Removed TownStealCrimeRating and VillageStealCrimeRating max of 60
+- Removed unecessary penalty for high crime rating
+- No penalty to prosperity / hearth if there is no steal quantity
+- Added encounter game menu when detected.
+The player can either bribe, persuade, call friendly gang leader support or give back.
+- Persuade and Bribe values are configurable (XML file or MCM)

 </details>